mambans/AioFeed/README.md

 - Auto refresh streams and their stats incl. viewers, games, title, thumbnail (For when /feed page stays open) (Can be disabled).
 - Adjust volume with scroll wheel and mute with scroll click.
 - Streams title/game updated notifications for selected channels.
+- Seperate Live follows and Vod follows to be able to only fetch vods from selected channels and instead of all.
-- Adjustable chat/video size.
+- Adjustable video/chat size.
 - Switch chat sides
-- Seperate Live follows and Vod follows to be able to only fetch vods from selected channels and instead of all.
-- Bigger live video & smaller chat.
 - See Uptime for Live stream on both Live video, thumbnails, sidebar and channel page.
 - Repacing the "vigenette" effect for the video controlls with only black background/shadow behind buttons/text.
 - Live preview of the stream when hovering thumbnails.